justinj/communic8/README.md

 end
 ```

-In JavaScript, we need to define the same RPC so JavaScript knows how to talk to PICO-8.
+In JavaScript, we need to define the same RPC so it knows how to talk to PICO-8.
 We then start communic8 and send the message over, wait for the response, and then print it out.

 ```javascript